CoderMurat360/Prototype-Platformer/README.md

 ## Notes
-- The .vscode folder is optional and only for VS Code users
+- The .vscode folder is optional and only for VS Code